Published: 23 March 2023

 The finance section should provide a breakdown of costs associated with undertaking the research as described in the proposal.
 Please refer to the associated ‘How to complete the finance form’ or short video for guidance about how to complete this section of the application form.

 Programme Development Grants does not pay FEC.
 Therefore, indirect costs cannot be claimed for HEIs.
 However, Programme Grants and Programme Development Grants will fund 100% of HEI staff costs.

-Awards can be for up to £150k over 12 – 24 months.
+Standard PDG research awards can be for up to £150k over 12 – 24 months.
 The amount of funding awarded, however, is determined by the scale and nature of the research activity to be conducted.